-The Sociology, Anthropology, and Justice Systems Department places an emphasize on helping students develop innovative and creative critical-thinking and problem-solving skills while building strong writing and presentation skills.
+The Sociology, Anthropology, and Criminal Justice Studies Department places an emphasize on helping students develop innovative and creative critical-thinking and problem-solving skills while building strong writing and presentation skills.

 The Sociology/Anthropology Program offers courses and programs that examine human behavior and conditions at levels that range from individuals in society to larger social structures and cultural patterns.

-The Justice Systems Program provides a strong foundation for students interested in careers or further education in criminal justice, including law school and professional fields such as juvenile justice, probation or parole, social work, or law enforcement.
+The Criminal Justice Studies Program provides a strong foundation for students interested in careers or further education in criminal justice, including law school and professional fields such as juvenile justice, probation or parole, social work, or law enforcement.

 Programs of Study

 Internships for sociology/anthropology students provide experience in areas of social work, counseling, advising, conservation, and more.
-Justice systems students have participated in internships working with the county prosecutor's office, Illinois State Police, Missouri Highway Department, and other locations.
+Criminal justice studies students have participated in internships working with the county prosecutor's office, Illinois State Police, Missouri Highway Department, and other locations.

 Archaeology Field Schools

 Field schools are a great option for sociology/anthropology students to work with excavation and preservation.
 Students can choose from schools in the Grand Canyon, Utah, Oregon, and Cahokia Mounds to gain experience with site mapping, recording, digging methods, and geological identification.